mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 While the market is large, you might say the products on offer fall into 'niche' categories.
 I think of looking for novel itemsets/rules here as being akin to doing so at a supermarket but limiting yourself to only the produce section.
 Basically, I'm not hoping to find out something akin to sales of Pop-Tarts spiking before hurricanes<sup>[1](#references)</sup> - and nevermind about diapers and beer.
 There's less of a chance for "surprises" when the range of items doesn't span Amazon's entire catalog.

 That said - finding rules that traverse the network should still prove informative and interesting.

+What does the probability of a specific cateogory appearing in the network reveal?
+And a specific price cluseter, or location?
+Or any combination of these factors?

 # Preparation